evocn/Lambda/content/dm.md

 Nefud
 * Faisal, Prince of Katalon
-* Shar and Gascoigne, Blades of Katalon, the Retinue of Prince Faisal.
-These two are now sworn to Lady Eugenia.

 Emory
 * Captain Moss
 * Pascal, guard of Errol - has become a desert warrior.
 * Serra - Wife of Pascal

+* Bucket the Baby - saved by the party.

 * Lem, Head of the Shadow Guild in the West
 * Ivory, fingerless shadow guild member.

-* Carpet Eater
+* Carpet Eater and his gang, turned Shamblers.

 Helios
 * Lowain Fairheart - Deceased.